 Taipei Zoo, 30 Xinguang Road Section 2, Wenshan District, Taipei City, Taiwan, +886 2 2938 2300#630

 Don’t buy clothes on the high street.
-Malls and high street stores can be very expensive so instead take a look around the local night market.
-Not every market has clothes stalls but the biggest ones will usually have a pretty good selection.
+Malls and high street stores can be very expensive so, instead, take a look around the local night market.
+Not every market has clothes stalls, but the biggest ones will usually have a pretty good selection.
 If you’re in Taipei try Wufenpu.
 It’s a huge market with tons of clothing stalls.

 Fancy a beer?
 Then forget the bar and pop into your local 7 eleven or FamilyMart.
 These convenience stores are open 24-hours a day and you can pick up beer and wine at supermarket prices.
-Most convenience stores even have seating areas where you can sit down and take it easy over a few cheap beers.
+Most convenience stores even have seating areas where you can sit down and take it easy over a few cheap brews.